 In this post, we are going to learn 1) how to read SPSS (.sav) files in Python, and 2) how to write to SPSS (.sav) files using Python.

 Python is a great general-purpose language as well as for carrying out statistical analysis and data visualization.
-However, Python is not really user-friendly for data storage.
+However, Python is not really user-friendly when it comes to data storage.
 Thus, often our data will be archived using Excel, SPSS or similar software.